 SPARK is a public digital platform/publication where COSP Scholars can craft engaging stories, in a variety of formats, about their research.
 SPARK values community, innovation, creativity, language accessibility, and public scholarship.
-Led by the SPARK Editorial Board, SPARK is committed to developing BIPOC writers through a collaborative approach to publishing research.
+Led by the SPARK Editorial Board, SPARK is committed to developing writers through a collaborative approach to publishing research.

 Individual Writing Consultations